-Messrs.
-Blair, Mylod, and Schreier, and Mss.
-Campbell, Peacock and Whitman do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Nasdaq listing rules.
-In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."
+Our board of directors has undertaken a review of the independence of each director.
+Based on information provided by each director concerning his or her background, employment, and affiliations, our board of directors has determined that Drs.
+Jacobs and Rice, Messrs.
+Blair, Mylod, and Seibel, and Mss.
+Campbell and Peacock do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Nasdaq listing rules.
+In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them, if any, described in the section titled "Certain Relationships and Related Party Transactions."
+In addition, the board of directors determined that Mr. Schreier, who served as a director until his resignation in December 2020, was independent during the 2020 fiscal year.